janczizikow/sleek/README.md

   - Use clear and concise sentences.
 Avoid sentences with lots of clauses or that exceed around 20 words
   - Don't use a long word when a short one will do (stolen from The Economist Style Guide)
   - Clarity is King (well, Jesus is, but you get the point)
 - **"Don't be too Christian"** - make sure your tone and word choices are friendly to readers from outside the stripy-top-wearing, quiche-loving community Christian community.
-There is no need to use "overly-Christian" language when you can use "normal" language without compromising on the point/Gospel truth you want to get across.
+There is no need to use "overly-Christian" jargon when you can use "normal" language without compromising on the point you want to get across.

 ## Editing locally for tech-geeks